Astrochemistry: Radio spectroscopy

-Perhaps the most powerful technique for detection of individual chemical species is radio astronomy, which has resulted in the detection of over a hundred interstellar species, including radicals and ions, and organic (i.e. carbon-based) compounds, such as alcohols, acids, aldehydes, and ketones.
-One of the most abundant interstellar molecules, and among the easiest to detect with radio waves (due to its strong electric dipole moment), is CO (carbon monoxide).
-In fact, CO is such a common interstellar molecule that it is used to map out molecular regions.
-The radio observation of perhaps greatest human interest is the claim of interstellar glycine, the simplest amino acid, but with considerable accompanying controversy.
-One of the reasons why this detection was controversial is that although radio (and some other methods like rotational spectroscopy) are good for the identification of simple species with large dipole moments, they are less sensitive to more complex molecules, even something relatively small like amino acids.
+Perhaps the most powerful technique for detecting individual chemical species in the interstellar medium is radio astronomy, which has revealed more than a hundred interstellar species, including radicals, ions and organic (i.e. carbon-based) molecules such as aldehydes and ketones.
+One of the most abundant interstellar molecules, and among the easiest to detect with radio waves due to its strong electric dipole moment, is CO (carbon monoxide).
+CO is so common and bright that it is widely used to map molecular regions in galaxies.
+The first organic molecule detected in the interstellar medium by radio techniques was interstellar formaldehyde, which opened up the study of interstellar organic chemistry.

+One of the most discussed radio detections is the claimed observation of interstellar glycine, the simplest amino acid, a result that remains controversial.
+Radio and related techniques such as rotational spectroscopy are particularly effective for identifying relatively simple species with large dipole moments, but are less sensitive to more complex molecules, even those only modestly larger than amino acids.